Skip to main content

 Defining trusted source IP addresses or ranges helps organizations create and enforce Conditional Access policies around those trusted or untrusted IP addresses and ranges.
 Users authenticating from trusted IP addresses and/or ranges may have less access restrictions or access requirements when compared to users that try to authenticate to Microsoft Entra ID from untrusted locations or untrusted source IP addresses/ranges.

-Note on Assessment Status: Because the determination of entities to be included or excluded is specific and unique to each organization, assessment status for this recommendation is considered 'Manual' even though some elements for automation (CLI, PowerShell) are provided.
+Note on Assessment Status: Because the determination of entities to be included or excluded is specific and unique to each organization, the assessment status for this recommendation is considered 'Manual' even though some elements for automation (CLI, PowerShell) are provided.

 ... see more